Originally Published in May 2012 in Writes for All Magazine

-I jump and the cigarette falls out of my mouth as I grab my gun from my coat and swing it around to point right in Mike’s left eye.
+The cigarette falls out of my mouth as I snatch my gun from the holster and swing it around to point right in Mike’s left eye.
 He doesn’t move, doesn’t flinch, nothing.
-Just sits there, staring at me.
+Just sits there in the passenger seat, staring at me.

 “That’s the second time today you’ve pointed a gun at me,” he says.

 “That’s the second time today you’ve scared the shit out of me,” I say.

 “Sometimes a man needs to be scared,” Mike says.
 “For his own good.”